adai183/jupyter_notebook_runner/README.md

 ## Description

 Jupyter notebooks are great.
 But it can be difficult to run longer experiments due to connectivity issues.
-If your browser connection to th jupyter kernel is interrrupted you may losse some output.
-This is why I made a little utlity around [nbconvert](https://nbconvert.readthedocs.io/en/latest/) that let's you execute a notebook in a browser independent way.
+If your browser connection to the jupyter kernel is interrupted you may lose some output.
+This is why I made a little utility around [nbconvert](https://nbconvert.readthedocs.io/en/latest/) that lets you execute a notebook in a browser independent way.

 ## How to use ?